tonyauyeung/tonyauyeung.github.io/content/publication/conference-paper/l2g2g/index.md

 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->
-### Introduction

-- Representation learning is a foundamental problem in machine learning.
+- Scalable, stable and efficient unsupervised pretraining is a foundamental problem in machine learning.
 - Graph-structured data is prevalent today in various domains, such as social networks, web graphs, and protein-protein interaction networks, often scaling to millions of nodes and edges.
-- Learning representations for large scale graphs can be inefficient and unstable.
+- Unsupervised pretraining for large scale graphs can be inefficient and unstable.

 In this work, we propose __Local2GAE2Global__, a _parallelable_ and _distributable_ framework relies on dynamical latent synchronization:

 1. A large-scale graph is first divided into patches;
-2. encoding machine, _e.g._ Graph Autoencoder (shared weight), then computes the local embedding for each node in each patch parellely;
+2. encoding machine, _e.g._ [Graph Autoencoder](https://arxiv.org/abs/1611.07308) (shared weight), then computes the local embedding for each node in each patch parellely;
 3. The [local2global](https://arxiv.org/pdf/2201.04729) algorithm is applied to synchronize those local embeddings to global ones;
 4. Finally, a non-learnable decoder, _i.e._ inner product, decodes the global embeddings which are used to compute a reconstruction loss as usual for neural net optimization.

-Additionaly, the nature of patch training enables its direct application to Federated Learning, which is an open direction in the future.
+Additionaly, the nature of patch training enables its direct application to Federated Learning, _e.g._ health networks and financial transection networks, which is an open direction in the future.